-For details about how to control the camera in the flight application, see "6.8 Camera Interfaces" in Chapter 6.
+For details about gimbal control operations in the application, refer to "6.8 Camera Interfaces" in Chapter 6.

 - When the aircraft is not in use, especially when the aircraft is being transferred or stored, be sure to use the protective cover of the gimbal to fix the gimbal, so as to avoid damage to the gimbal camera due to accidental rotation or bumping. - Please remove the protective cover of the gimbal before turning on the aircraft, otherwise, it may cause damage to the gimbal motor and circuit. - When turning on the power switch of the aircraft, the gimbal will automatically rotate to perform self-check and calibration, please make sure there is no object near the gimbal to hinder its movement. - Do not disassemble the gimbal at will.
 Otherwise, warranty eligibility will be lost.